 Tip: Write unit tests while you are coding.
 In this way, each part will be right before you put it all together.

 Within the spectrum of types of testing in software engineering, Integration Testing follows unit testing to check how the units interact with one another.
-Integration Testing ensures modules or components work together as expected.
+Integration Testing verifies that individual modules work together correctly, with a specific focus on data flow, interfaces, and dependencies.

 Why it matters: Even if individual units work well on their own, they might not work correctly when integrated due to problems related to communication and data flow.